-One of NantKwest's ten issued U.S. patents is subject to a claim challenging the inventorship.
+One of our issued U.S. patents is subject to a claim challenging the inventorship.

 On September 10, 2020, a legal complaint was filed in a California court where Institute for Cancer Research (d/b/a Fox Chase Cancer Center) argued that it has a co-ownership interest in U.S. Patent No. 10,456,420 and its underlying U.S. Patent Application No. 15/529,848, as well as in certain related patent applications or issued patents that include claimed subject matter allegedly invented by one of the claimant's employees.
-On September 30, 2020, NantKwest filed motion with the court asking that the complaint be dismissed.
-NantKwest disagrees that this claim for co-ownership has merit and intends to vigorously defend its position.
-All of the existing named inventors have assigned their rights in this patent to NantKwest will continue to have an undivided ownership interest in the technology covered by this patent even if claimant succeeds in this suit.
-Litigating this matter could result in substantial costs and be a distraction to management and other employees.
+On September 30, 2020, we filed motion with the court asking that the complaint be dismissed.
+We disagree that this claim for co-ownership has merit and intends to vigorously defend our position.
+All of the existing named inventors have assigned their rights in this patent to us.
+We will continue to have an undivided interest in the entire patent even if claimant succeeds in this suit.
+However, litigating this matter could result in substantial costs and be a distraction to management and other employees.
 Any of the foregoing could have a material adverse effect on our business, financial condition, results of operations and growth prospects.